 Capital gains: The money made (profit) from the sale of a commercial property or other investment

-Contiguous space: Two commercial spaces that are adjacent to each other, either on the same floor of a building, or that sit directly above or below one another.
+Contiguous space: Two commercial spaces adjacent to each other, either on the same floor of a building or that sit directly above or below one another.

-Covenant: A condition in a contract that restricts how a property or land can be used.
+Covenant: A contract condition that restricts how you can use a property or land.

 Due diligence: Researching, analysing and gathering information about a property before signing a contract to buy or lease it.

-Effective Rent: The rental rate averaged out over the whole lease that includes rent-free periods or other concessions.
+Effective Rent: The rental rate averaged over the lease includes rent-free periods or concessions.
 It can also be referred to as ‘Net Effective Rent’.

-Equilibrium point: When the property market has an equal amount of demand and supply for commercial property.
+Equilibrium point: When the property market has equal demand and supply for commercial property.
 Equilibrium is maintained by raising or lowering prices to respond to the change in supply or demand.

 Façade: The exterior of a building.

-Fit-out: Preparing a leased space for occupation by the tenant and may include the installation of things like floor coverings, partitions and signage.
-Fit-outs are usually a tenant’s expense (but this can sometimes be negotiated) and will need to be agreed upon by the landlord, but are important in order to keep up appearances.
+Fit-out: Preparing a leased space for occupation by the tenant may include installing things like floor coverings, partitions and signage.
+Fit-outs are usually a tenant’s expense (but you can sometimes negotiate this) and will need to be agreed upon by the landlord, but they are essential to keep up appearances.

 Floor space: A measurement in square metres of the horizontal floor space of a building.
 The amount of floor space you will need will vary depending on how many staff you employ and how you like to work.

-Gross lease: where a tenant only pays a base rent amount and is not required to contribute to outgoings or other property expenses.
-The base rent charged to the tenant may consider the cost of market rent, outgoings and other fees, but the total is charged to the tenant as one payment.
+Gross lease: A tenant only pays a base rent amount and is not required to contribute to outgoings or other property expenses.
+The base rent charged to the tenant may consider the cost of market rent, outgoings and additional fees, but the total is charged to the tenant as one payment.

-Highest and best use: The reasonable, probable and legal use of a building or land, which is possible, allowed, financially workable, and that results in the highest value.
+Highest and best use: The reasonable, probable and legal use of a building or land, which is possible, allowed, and financially workable, resulting in the highest value.

 Lease: A document that outlines the terms and conditions for a tenant to occupy a commercial property for a set period.

-Leasehold: that there is a lease in place with freeholder (a.k.a the landlord) to use a property for a number of years.
+Leasehold: A lease with the freeholder (aka the landlord) to use a property for several years.

 Lessee: The tenant of a leased commercial property.